 Applications for chapel exemptions/reductions are submitted to Phyllis Davenport, Chapel Facilitator (located in the Office of Safety and Security across from the Lexington Inn) and are valid for one semester only.
 This means exempt students must submit and verify exemptions on a semester-by-semester basis.
 Chapel exemption forms are due by September 20 for the fall semester and February 20 for the spring semester.

-Students who have been enrolled at Union for six consecutive semesters and have fulfilled chapel participation requirements are not required to attend chapel during their final two semesters their senior year, but must submit a Chapel Exemption Form to the Chapel Facilitator.
+Students who have been enrolled at Union for six consecutive semesters and have fulfilled chapel participation requirements are not required to attend chapel during their final two semesters their senior year, but must submit a Chapel Reduction/Exemption Form.

 Students who do not attend 14 chapels per semester will be placed on chapel probation.
 Students on chapel probation will be expected to attend 14 chapels during the next semester as well as the balance of chapels they missed the semester prior.
 Students who are on chapel probation for more than two semesters may face suspension from the University for one semester.